reingart/pyfpdf/docs/Web2Py.md

 PyFPDF is included in [web2py](http://www.web2py.com/) since release [1.85.2](http://www.web2py.com/examples/default/download).

-Also, you can download the latest version of [pyfpdf](http://pyfpdf.googlecode.com/files/pyfpdf-1.54b.zip) and uncompress it in the `web2py, gluon, contrib` folder.
+Also, you can put the content of the `fpdf/` directory in this repository into the `web2py/gluon/contrib` folder.

 **Note about images**: these sample images are small so they may look like low quality ones.
 For better results, use bigger images: more DPI (screen is often 72/96DPI, printers are often 300/600DPI).
 As a rule of thumb, use at least half of the image size when rendering to PDF, ie. if an image is 500x200px, use 250x100px as width and height attributes of the IMG tag.